theodoresiu/InsightCodeChallenge/README.md

 -Python Libraries used include standard library time, json, itertools, re and string.
 Networkx library 1.9 for python 3 was also used which is not in the standard library

 -Code challenge feature 1 is handled by src/process_tweets.py and feature 2 is handled by src/average_degree.py.
 Both files read from tweet_input/tweet2.txt or tweet_inpu/tweet3.txt which follow the formatting specified in the code challenge summary.
+Outputs are written in the folder tweet_output as ft1.txt and ft2.txt.

 -In the tweets.txt test file provided there were situations where the 'text' field or the 'created_at' field was not specified in a json dictionary.
 If either fields were missing, the tweets were counted to be invalid and were simply discarded.
 We account for these invalid json dictionaries in process_tweets.py by noting them in bottom of ft1.txt.